 A support group is a group of people who share a common health concern or interest.
 A support group usually focuses on a specific situation or condition.
-At Burke our support groups bring together former patients and community members that share a certain issue.
+At Burke, our support groups bring together former patients and community members that share a certain issue.
 Some of Burke's support groups have been formed by community members with the same condition or by someone interested in it, such as a family member.
 In some cases, support groups are organized by nonprofit organizations.
-Others are provided by Burke staff that are considered experts in a particular area of healthcare.
+Others are provided by Burke staff who are considered experts in a particular area of healthcare.

 Benefits of Support Groups

-When you join a support group you'll find people with problems similar to yours.
 Members of a support group typically share their personal experiences and offer one another emotional comfort and moral support.
 They may also offer practical advice and tips to help you cope with your situation.

 Whatever medical condition you or a family member may be facing, its nice to know that you don't have to go at it alone.

 We encourage you to take advantage of one of the many support groups offered by Burke Rehabilitation Hospital.